conjurdemos/Accelerator-PAM-Onboarding/README.md

    * Create Access Key and Secret for this user
    * Store these credentials in your PAS Vault safe
 2. Install Conjur IAM Authenticator
+   * See the `./etc` directory for example setup.
+   * See the `load-policies.sh` script for an example of how to load the policies.
+   * Conjur CLI install instructions can be found on the [CyberArk Conjur CLI page](https://docs.cyberark.com/conjur-enterprise/13.0/en/Content/Developer/CLI/cli-setup.htm).
+   * (Optional) `./etc/iam-check.py` script can help with troubleshooting the Conjur AWS Authenticator configuration.

 3. Enable PAS Vault sync

 ## Demo Setup and Usage